 However, in 1284, a part of the choir collapsed due to weakness in the structure.
 The building was strengthened progressively up until 1347 by adding supplementary pillars in the choir.

-The Hundred Years War halted the construction of the Cathedral.
+The Hundred Years War halted the construction of the Saint-Pierre cathedral.
 However the church did not suffer too much from the conflict.
 The Siege of Beauvais by Charles the Bold in 1472 caused minor damage to the edifice.

 From 1500 (150 years after the construction of the choir), works on the transept started at the instigation of count-bishop Louis de Villiers de L’Isle-Adam and under the direction of the architect Martin Chambiges.
 Architect built the transept in the then-fashionable flamboyant style.

 But Chambiges died 20 years before the completion of his work.
 This explains why Michel de Lalict (Chambiges’ presumed successor) built the roofs of the turrets in the Renaissance style by .